Goaty-yagi/portfolio-with-next.js/posts/CCompilerAndGcc.md

 # :What is compiler?

 <mdContainer class='blue'>
-A compiler as a IT terminology is like converter from a source file(c-file in this case.) to other types of file.
+A compiler as an IT terminology is like a converter from a source file(c-file in this case.) to other types of file.
 Once you write source code in a c file, it should be converted for a machine readability file to be executed.
 </mdContainer>

 <br>